Lundalogik/addon-opened-by/README.md

 Installation:

-Install the package with LIP and make sure that you add the two csp:s.
+Install the package with LIP and make sure that you add the three csp:s.

 Add the following line of code in the ControlsHandler.Class_Initialize of your desire: